ARTICLE TABLE OF CONTENTS

 The SAP GUI Will Survive

-SAPUI5 combined with SAP Fiori.
+SAPUI5 with SAP Fiori.

-The central entry point for an end-user in SAP S/4HANA is the SAP Fiori Launchpad.
+The SAP Fiori Launchpad is the central entry point for an end user in SAP S/4HANA:

 Simple SAP Transaction Code Definition

-SAP defines a transaction code as follows:
+SAP defines transaction codes as follows:

 SAP Transaction Codes vs. SAP Easy Access Menu

 The SAP GUI also provides a menu called SAP Easy Access to provide access to specific user interfaces or programs instead of using an SAP transaction code.
 The menu is structured like a tree:

 The SAP Easy Access menu is useful if you don’t know the t-code, but it takes quite a lot of time to navigate through it.

 The SAP Easy Access menu can be customized to add transaction codes as favorites to access them more quickly and without a lot of clicking.
 But often it’s still not as fast as just typing the transaction code in the SAP GUI command field.